Welcome to the online home of the British International Six Metre Association.

-The class has managed to cover a wide range of sailing need whilst at the same time retaining the heritage of international racing in thoroughbred boats that don’t have to break the bank.
+The class covers a wide range of sailing, whilst at the same time retaining the heritage of international racing in thoroughbred boats that don’t have to break the bank.
 All have one thing in common: their distinctive sailing silhouette and an adherence to a tried and tested formula.
 A tribute to the designers and builders.
 There is no doubt the class generates a passion and devotion driven by the stunning appearance of the boats and their historical significance.

 Hull designs have always been technologically advanced.
-Wing keels, rod shrouds and the latest in sail composition on the Moderns contrast with the ageless wooden decks and fittings of the Classics.
+Wing keels, rod shrouds and the latest in sail design and build on the Moderns contrast with the ageless wooden decks and fittings of the Classics.
 Both classes sail together; often the faster Classics mixing it with the Moderns.
 There has been a real resurgence of interest with many old boats being restored, new boats being built and some of the mega-stars of the sailing world choosing metre boats for their personal sailing.
 The International Six Metre Association has members in most European and American sailing centres.

 Aims of BISMA